Snapchat/KeyDB-docs/docs/commands.md

 result of this command by skipping unknown properties, and gracefully handle missing fields.

-Here is the description of fields for KeyDB >= 2.4.
+Here is the description of fields for KeyDB.

 Here is the meaning of all fields in the **server** section: